carolf32/easy-reminder/README.md

 # Easy Reminder
 A smart reminder application with accessibility features and emergency functionality.
 ## About the project
-Easy Reminder is a web application designed to help users efficiently manage their reminders, with a focus on accessibility and safety.
+Easy Reminder is a web application designed to help elderly users efficiently manage their reminders, with a focus on accessibility and safety.
 The system includes emergency alert features with SMS notifications including user's location and font size adjustments for better user experience.
 ## Features
 ### Smart Reminders
 - Categorization: Organize reminders by categories (Medication, Appointments, Tasks, etc.)